-Resiliency during early teen years can protect against later alcohol/drug useMay 15th, 2012 in Addiction /
+Resiliency during early teen years can protect against later alcohol/drug useMay 15, 2012 in Medicine & Health / Addiction

 Resiliency is a measure of a person's ability to flexibly adapt their behaviors to fit the surroundings in which they find themselves.
 Low resiliency during childhood has been linked to later alcohol/drug problems during the teenage years.
 A new study has examined brain function and connectivity to assess linkages between resiliency and working memory, finding that higher resiliency may be protective against later alcohol/drug use.

 Results will be published in the August 2012 issue of Alcoholism: Clinical & Experimental Research and are currently available at Early View.

 "Research in the1980's found that lower resiliency in children between three to four years old was related to subsequent adolescent drug usage," said Barbara J. Weiland, a researcher at The University of Michigan and corresponding author for the study.
 "We subsequently found that low resiliency measured in preschoolers was associated with onset of alcohol use by age 14 and of drunkenness by age 17."

 "It is well known that individuals with a family history of alcoholism are high-risk for developing problems with alcohol and other drugs, however, we know little about the factors associated with resiliency in the offspring of alcoholics," said Peter R. Finn, professor of psychology at Indiana University, Bloomington.
 "This study provides very important information about the possible neurocognitive mechanisms underlying the association between low resiliency and a vulnerability to alcohol problems in the families of alcoholics."